PET imaging of inflammation and infection

 Antimicrobial peptide (AMP), or host defence peptide, is a general term for over thousand molecules identified so far that could be described as natural microbicides, since they are produced by eukaryotic cells, also in humans, to target prokaryotic cells.
 AMPs are electrostatically attracted to the negatively charged bacterial cell walls, destroying the membranes or inhibiting intracellular processes.
 Although bacterial mass in infected tissues is small, the large surface-to-mass ratio of bacteria enables imaging applications.

-Siderophore (“iron carrier”) is a general term for small molecules secreted by most micro-organisms for Fe3+ acquisition and storage (Petrik et al., 2017).
+Siderophore ("iron carrier") is a general term for small molecules secreted by most micro-organisms for Fe3+ acquisition and storage (Petrik et al., 2017).
 Most fungi and bacteria can utilize siderophores released by other micro-organism, even if they themselves have lost the ability to produce siderophores.
-Since the chemistry of Ga3+ is very similar to Fe3+, 68Ga-labeled siderophores and 68Ga-citrate have been used to target bacterial and especially fungal infections.
+Since the chemistry of Ga3+ is very similar to Fe3+, 68Ga-labeled siderophores and [68Ga]Ga-citrate have been used to target bacterial and especially fungal infections.
+Siderophores such as [68Ga]TAFC, [68Ga]FOXE, [68Ga]DFO-B, and [68Ga]PVD-PAO1 could be used as specific infection imaging, in comparison to non-specific 68Ga-citrate or 68Ga-colloids (Petrik et al., 2015, 2018, 2020, and 2021; Misslinger et al., 2021).

 Many intracellular pathogens exploit the hosts response to apoptosis by exposing phosphatidylserine (PS) on their surface or by cloaking themselves in host cell derived PS-containing vesicles, to facilitate binding, entry, and immune response evasion (Rice et al., 2016).
 Apoptotic mimicry is utilized by many viruses, such as hepatitis B, HIV, and dengue; and some parasitic micro-organisms, such as trypanosomatids.
 Also certain bacteria, such as Listeria monocytogenes, emerge from infected macrophages packaged in PS-coated vesicles, thus gaining access to healthy macrophages via phagocytosis.